-- More control.
-The client gets full control over the selection of candidates and the management of dedicated team members.
+- More control: The client has full control over the selection of candidates and the management of dedicated team members.

 - Variable budget.
 You can’t determine all the costs at the start of the project.
-That’s why client companies need to plan their budget taking into account extra expenses.
+That’s why clients need to plan their budget taking into account extra expenses.

-With a project-based model, the client specifies an exact scope of work and timeline before the project starts.
+With a project-based software development model of engagement, the client specifies an exact scope of work and timeline before the project starts.
 Agente takes on the responsibilities for development and project management.
 In other words, we become a technical solution provider.
 Any change requests are discussed separately and charged over budget.

-This model is your choice if you have a clear business vision for the product, have a fixed budget and know your timeframe and budget.
-We can see the whole scope of work and requirements and will deliver your product within a strictly defined timeline.
+This model fits you perfectly if you require work that can be provided with a very quick turnaround, you have a clear business vision for the product, have a fixed budget, and know your timeframe.
+We can oversee the whole scope of work and requirements and will deliver your product within a strictly defined timeline.

 How does it work?

 Our software developers and designers do all the scope of work involved in the client’s project, including UX,UI, frontend, backend, API integration, testing, and bug fixing.